 When Martin was Fourteen

 When Martin Was Fourteen (Als Martin vierzehn war) is the story of a teenage boy who finds himself in the middle of the fighting that followed the “Kapp Putsch” in March of 1920.
-As with many German movies—East, West, and Unified—the films assumes a level of familiarity with German history that we in America know … Continue reading When Martin was Fourteen
+As with many German movies—East, West, and Unified—the films assume a level of familiarity with German history that we from other countries …

 The Karl Liebknecht Films

 In 1954 and 1955, director Kurt Maetzig made two films devoted to the life of communist pioneer Ernst Thälmann.
-Later, Maetzig would say he was embarrassed by the films and consider them his weakest work.
+Later, Maetzig would say he was embarrassed by the films and considered them his weakest work.
 Unlike most of his films, these two were not of his choosing.
-The authorities simply decided that it was time … Continue reading The Karl Liebknecht Films
+The authorities simply decided that it was time …

 Käthe Kollwitz – Images of a Life

 In 1966, director Ralf Kirsten made The Lost Angel, a film about a day in the life of sculptor Ernst Barlach.
-That film centers around Barlach’s sculpture Der schwebende, which was destroyed by the Nazis for being “degenerate art.”
+That film centers around Barlach’s sculpture Der Schwebende, which was destroyed by the Nazis for being “degenerate art.”
 The sculpture was inspired by Barlach’s fellow artist Käthe Kollwitz.
-So much so that the face … Continue reading Käthe Kollwitz – Images of a Life
+So much so that the face …

 Wolz – Life and Illusion of a German Anarchist

-The Sailors’ Song (Das Lied der Matrosen) is a dramatic retelling of the Kiel Mutiny, a revolt by sailors in 1918.
-The event helped end World War I, virutually ended the reign of Wilhelm II, and—at least in this DEFA account of the story—sowed the seeds for the establishment of the Germany Communist Party (KPD). … Continue reading The Sailors’ Song
+The Sailor's Song (Das Lied der Matrosen) is a dramatic retelling of the Kiel Mutiny, a revolt by sailors in 1918.
+The event helped end World War I, virtually ended the reign of Wilhelm II, and—at least in this DEFA account of the story—sowed the seeds for the establishment of the German Communist Party (KPD). …

 Farewell (Abschied)